A Parallel Augmented Subspace Method for Eigenvalue Problems: Introduction

 It is well known that the multigrid method \cite{BrennerScott,Shaidurov,Xu} provides an optimal numerical method for linear elliptic boundary value problems.
 The error bounds of the approximate solution obtained from these efficient numerical algorithms are comparable to the theoretical bounds determined by the finite element discretization, while the amount of computational work involved is only proportional to the number of unknowns in the discretized equations.
 For more details of the multigrid method, please refer to \cite{BankDupont,Bramble,BramblePasciak,BrambleZhang,BrennerScott, Hackbusch,Hackbusch_Book,McCormick,ScottZhang,Shaidurov,Xu,Xu_Two_Grid} and the references cited therein.

-This paper aims to design a type of eigenvalue-wise parallel method for eigenvalue problems with the help of the coarse space from the multigrid method.
+This paper aims to design a type of parallel method for eigenvalue problems with the help of the coarse space from the multigrid method.
 It is well known that there exist many work considering the applications of multigrid method for eigenvalue problems.
 For example, there have existed applications of the multigrid method to the PINVIT and LOBPCG methods.
 But, in these applications, the multigrid method only acts as the precondition for the included linear equations.
 This means that the multigrid method only improves the efficiency of the inner iteration and does not change the outer iteration.
 Unfortunately, in these state-of-the-art, the applications of multigrid method do not deduce a new eigensolver.
-The idea of designing the eigenvalue-wise parallel augmented subspace method for eigenvalue problems is based on the combination of the multilevel correction method \cite{LinXie_MultiLevel,Xie_IMA,Xie_JCP} and parallel computing technique.
+The idea of designing the parallel augmented subspace method for eigenvalue problems is based on the combination of the multilevel correction method \cite{LinXie_MultiLevel,Xie_IMA,Xie_JCP,XieZhangOwhadi} and parallel computing technique.
 With the help of coarse space in multigrid method, the eigenvalue problem solving is transformed into a series of solutions of the corresponding linear boundary value problems on the sequence of finite element spaces and eigenvalue problems on a very low dimensional augmented space.
-Further, in order to improve the parallel scalability, the correction process for different eigenpair is executed independently.
+Further, in order to improve the parallel scalability, the approximate eigenpairs are computed independently by a correction process.
 This property means there is no orthogonalization in the highest dimensional space which account for a large portion of wall time in the parallel computation.

 An outline of the paper goes as follows.
 In Section 2, we introduce the finite element method for the eigenvalue problem and the corresponding basic error estimates.
 A type of parallel augmented subspace method for solving the eigenvalue problem by finite element method is given in Section 3, and the corresponding computational work estimate are given in Section 4.
 In Section 5, four numerical examples are presented to validate our theoretical analysis.
 Some concluding remarks are given in the last section.